 This is one of the most important questions people ask or have it in the back of their mind when looking for an answer to the general question of “tattoo removal“.
 The simple answer is: Yes, unfortunately.
 Just as the tattoo hurt when it got injected into the dermis layer of your skin, it will hurt to remove it.

-Do not be fooled by the tattoo removal creams that promote the removal of tattoos with their cream products.
-This just bleaches the skin and makes it seem like the tattoo has faded but in fact it is the melanin in your skin that has.
+Do not be fooled by some tattoo removal creams that promote the removal of tattoos with their cream products.
+Some of these just bleach the skin and make it seem like the tattoo has faded but in fact it is the melanin in your skin that has.

 If you are looking for the best tattoo removal method, you have come to the right place for information and advice on the subject.
 Here at Tattoo Removal Manchester we recommend 1 method:

 This 1 method is proven (with scientific research backup) to be the most effective method when removing tattoos.
 There are 2 factors to take into account with this type of tattoo removal, which are time and money.